-Question: There is a problem with withholding the CAPABILITY response from the server until after LOGINACK(SUCCEED) The client logically needs to know some of the datatype/parameter capabilities of the server in order to send the TDS_MSG, TDS_PARAMFMT, TDS_PARAM sequences which may required during login negotiation. (ie. what if a client wants to send a JAVA_OBJECT parameter ...?
+Question: There is a problem with withholding the CAPABILITY response from the server until after LOGINACK(SUCCEED) The client logically needs to know some of the datatype/parameter capabilities of the server in order to send the TDS_MSG, TDS_PARAMFMT, TDS_PARAM sequences which may required during login negotiation. (i.e. what if a client wants to send a JAVA_OBJECT parameter...?
 The server has not denied that datatype yet.)
-At a minimum we need to document the range of parameter types which MUST be supported by any server before it can participate in a negotiated login sequence.
+At a minimum we need to document the range of parameter types and token types which MUST be supported by any server before it can participate in a negotiated login sequence.

-- If a negotiated login is being done on the dialog, the capability data stream only follows the TDS_LOGINACK(SUCCEED) token, not the TDS_LOGINACK(NEGOTIATE).
-A capability response never follows a TDS_LOGINACK(NEGOTIATE) token. - Capabilities are not in affect until completion of the login sequence. - Capabilities are used on all client dialogs, both client to server and server to server. - Capabilities are only exchanged during the login sequence.
+- If a negotiated login is being done on the dialog, the capability data stream only follows the TDS_LOGINACK(SUCCEED) token, not the TDS_LOGINACK(NE-GOTIATE).
+A capability response never follows a TDS_LOGINACK(NEGOTIATE) token. - Most capabilities are not in affect until completion of the login sequence.
+However, there are some capabilities, such as TDS_RES_NOEED, which must be considered during the login sequence (this capability bit affects whether the server will send TDS_EED or TDS_INFO to the client -- and since these tokens can go to the client during the login sequence, the capability bit must be taken into account).

+- There are some login actions which require that TDS_EED be used; for example, login redirection.
+In this case, if the client was to set TDS_RES_NOEED, then login redirection cannot occur.
+If the client application sets TDS_RES_NOEED, then it cannot request features, such as login redirection, that depend on the TDS_EED token and the server should disable those features that would require a TDS_EED be sent to the client. - Capabilities are used on all client dialogs, both client to server and server to server. - Capabilities are only exchanged during the login sequence.
 Client libraries must save a list of capabilities supported on a dialog in case the client application requests the current capabilities following the login sequence.
 It is illegal to send a TDS_CAPABILITY token following a successful login sequence